jbush001/jbush001.github.io/_posts/2017-01-16-searching-waveforms.markdown

 The OR node follows similar logic, but reversed.
 This scheme allows combining an arbitrary series of AND, OR, and comparison expressions.

-Back to our example: by virtual of rule #1, the next timestamp it checks after 5 is 30 (largest 30 and 10).
+Back to our example: by virtue of rule #1, the next timestamp it checks after 5 is 30 (largest 30 and 10).
 At that point, the comparison for node *a* is true, but *b* is still false.
 Using rule #2, the next hint for the AND expression would be the next transition for *b*, which is at time 35.
 At that